How to Plan the Perfect African Safari

 For example, the more it rains, the more foliage appears.
 This will make it harder for you to see animals.
 Also, due to the extra water, animals that usually gather around water holes can easily find water somewhere else, making it even harder to find these animals.

-Another thing to keep in mind is that some places, such as Kenya, parks will close to visitors when the green season occurs because the dirt roads become impassable.
+Another thing to keep in mind is that in some places, like Kenya, parks will close to visitors during the green season due to the impassability of the dirt roads.

-The bottom line here is: If you’re interested in natural beauty, the green season is an excellent time to go on an African safari, but if you’re mainly in it for wildlife, you may want to choose another time.
+TL;DR: The green season is an excellent time to go on an African safari if you’re interested in natural beauty.
+However, if your focus is wildlife, you may want to choose another time.

 Sometimes the animals will stay for a bit longer after the official peak season has ended if there’s more food available in the area.
-But this isn’t guaranteed and varies largely year by year.
+However, this is not a certainty and varies significantly from year to year.

-For example, in the Maasai Mara National Reserve, November is the shoulder season.
+For example, November is the shoulder season in the Maasai Mara National Reserve.
 But if there have been more rains in Kenya during the preceding few months, there’ll be more grass to feed on, and the animals on The Great Migration will stay for long past their typical departure date of October.

-In fact, this happened in 2016, and visitors who came to the area around early November were able to see significantly more animals than they would have seen had they visited in other years.
+In fact, this happened in 2016, and visitors who came to the area around early November were able to see significantly more animals than they would have seen in other years.

 maasai tribe